 Holding Medical Device Manufacturers Liable

-A medical device manufacturer can be held liable for defective products under several legal theories, including:
+A medical device manufacturer can be held liable for defective products under several legal theories in a product liability claim, including:

 - Design defects: If a medical device is inherently dangerous or defective due to its design, the manufacturer may be held liable for any resulting injuries.
 The plaintiff must prove that the device’s design was unreasonably dangerous and that a safer alternative design was feasible.